JuanmaMN/United-States/README.md

 # US economy

-This is a personal project where I will be publishing my analyses on US elections done on R studio and Tableau.
+This is a personal project where I will be publishing my analyses on US economy done on R studio and Tableau.

 The source of all datasets is from [U.S. BUREAU OF LABOR STATISTICS](https://www.bls.gov/).